google/objax/examples/README.md

 # Examples

-This directory contains fully functional code examples that you can use to learn more about ObJAX.
+This directory contains fully functional code examples that you can use to learn more about Objax

 See:
 * [Image Classification](classify/img/README.md)